nikola-bodrozic/cypress-react/README.md

 # Cypress Spec Testing

-This repo shows how to test React app in container using Cypress that is also in container.
+This repo shows how to test React app in in one container using Cypress that is in other container.

-Image `<docker-hub-user>/react-nginx` has page `/users` that renders users from json typicode.
+Image `nikolabod/react-nginx` has route `/users` that renders users from API end point `https://jsonplaceholder.typicode.com/users`.
-The end point is `https://jsonplaceholder.typicode.com/users` and it's mocked so during testing no live API is requred.
+The end point is  and it's mocked so during Cypress testing no live API is requred.
 This solution can be integrated in CI/CD pipeline.
 Mock data are in `cypress/fixtures/users.json`.
 Spec is in `cypress/e2e/spec.cy.js`.
 Base URL is in `cypress.config.ts`